Rope Craft ($10) - each class open to 20-25 people, held at the MN Opera Shop.

 AV Essentials ($125) Registration ended November 20, 2017.
 REGISTRATION IS NOW CLOSED.

-IATSE Local 13 is hosting another AV Essentials class to train workers for convention breakout room AV work.
+IATSE Local 13 hosted another AV Essentials class to train workers for convention breakout room AV work.
 This class was developed by the IATSE International with InfoComm to meet the needs of the PSAV and Freeman national agreements.
-It involves a 3 day hands on class and several online classes.
-To receive the certification workers needed to complete all classes and pass a practical test that involves setting a breakout room with microphones, speakers, a projector, and a laptop with PowerPoint.
+It involved a 3 day hands on class and several online classes.
+To receive the certification workers need to complete all classes and pass a practical test that involves setting a breakout room with microphones, speakers, a projector, and a laptop with PowerPoint.
 They are graded on customer service as well as technical aptitude.
-The workers who pass this class will received the IATSE/InfoComm Recognized Live Event Technician certification.
+The workers who pass this class will receive the IATSE/InfoComm Recognized Live Event Technician certification.

-This class will be held December 19-22, 2017 at the St. Paul RiverCentre.
-You must attend the full day each day to earn the certification.
+This class was held December 19-22, 2017 at the St. Paul RiverCentre.
+You must have attended the full day each day to earn the certification.

 By popular demand, our Arena Ground Rigging workshop is back, led by local riggers Roger Rosvold and Kerry Korman.

 Live Entertainment has an increasing demand for capable and competent ground riggers!
 As shows become larger and the gear heavier, skilled ground riggers become ever more valuable.
 Though their feet never leave the floor, they make all the difference in the world between a good, easy rigging experience and a frustrating, expensive, dangerous day.